Kitt-AI/snowboy/README.md

     cd swig/Android
     # Make sure you set up the NDKROOT variable in Makefile before you run.
+    # We have only tested with NDK version r11c.
     make

 Using Snowboy library on Android devices is a little bit tricky.
+We have only tested with NDK version r11c.
+We do not support r12 yet because of the removal of armeabi-v7a-hard ABI in r12.
 We have compiled Snowboy using Android's cross-compilation toolchain for ARMV7 architecture, see the library here `lib/android/armv7a/libsnowboy-detect.a`.
 We then use SWIG to generate the Java wrapper, and use Android's cross-compilation toolchain to generate the corresponding JNI libraries.
 After running `make`, two directories will be created: `java` and `jniLibs`.
 Copy these two directories to your Android app directory (e.g., `app/src/main/`) and you should be able to call Snowboy funcitons within Java.

 To initialize Snowboy detector in Java: